tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

   <img src="{{ site.url }}/img/pitl02/bezier-control-points.png" />
 </figure>

 Observe how the red handles 'magnetically' draw the line toward the control point.
-Getting the hang of where to place the anchor- and control points for a desired curve takes some practice.
+Getting the hang of where to place the vertex- and control points for a desired curve takes some practice.
 Perhaps try the Bézier Game to help you get the hang of it:

 [bezier.method.ac](http://bezier.method.ac/)

 You can also develop your Bézier skills using [Inkscape](https://inkscape.org/) (free), Illustrator, or some similar vector graphics drawing software.
+It is usually easier to draw shapes using such software, then reference the relevant control points.
+This is how the tasks for this lesson were devised.

 ## Vertices